 Personal and Additional Exemption under Train Law

-You might be wondering if you can still avail personal of 50, 000 and additional exemption of 25, 000 per dependent up to 4 dependent children (Section 35 of the 1997 Tax Code)?
-Well, under this new income tax law, it removed such exemptions and were replaced with the first 25, 000 of taxable income which is now subject to zero percent (0%) rate of income tax or non-taxable.
+You might be wondering if you can still avail personal of 50 000 and an additional exemption of 25 000 per dependent up to 4 dependent children (Section 35 of the 1997 Tax Code)?
+Under this new income tax law, it removed such exemptions and was replaced with the first 25 000 taxable income, which is now subject to zero percent (0%) income tax rate or non-taxable.

 SSS, Phil health, Pag-ibig Still Deductible

 There is no change in the mandatory deductions from the gross compensation of a taxpayer.
-These allowed deductions must be the employee’s share in the GSIS, SSS, PhilHealth and Pag-ibig contributions and union dues should be limited to compulsory contributions.
+These allowed deductions must be the employee’s share in the GSIS, SSS, PhilHealth and Pag-ibig contributions, and union dues should be limited to compulsory donations.

 De minimis Benefits under TRAIN law

-With regard to the de minimis benefits, there is no change in the tax treatment.
-It is still considered as compensation not subject to income tax and consequently, not subject to fringe benefits tax and withholding tax.
+Concerning the de minimis benefits, there is no change in the tax treatment.
+It is still considered compensation not subject to income tax and, consequently, not subject to fringe benefits tax and withholding tax.

-For the updated list of de-minis benefits, click this link: De minimis benefits under TRAIN law.
+For the updated list of de-minis benefits, click this link: De minimis benefits under the TRAIN law.

-Any benefits received from the employer beyond the de minimis benefits rate will be included too as part of the other benefits which is subject to the ceiling amount of 90, 000.
+Any benefits received from the employer beyond the de minimis benefits rate will be included too as part of the other benefits, subject to the ceiling amount of 90 000.
 Therefore, any excess beyond the ceiling amount will be taxable and subject to withholding tax on compensation.

 Any incentives received from the employer shall form part of the compensation subject to income tax if there is no special law exempt and the nature of the incentives qualify as de minimis benefits.